Jamy4000/VRSF_Hybrid_ECS/README.md

 # VR Scriptable Framework using Hybrid ECS
 This repository is a Unity Framework based on Scriptable Objects, an Event System as seen in [Quill18 video](https://www.youtube.com/watch?v=04wXkgfd9V8) and the Hybrid ECS from Unity3D.
 It aims to ease the use of Virtual Reality in a project, and to have a light tool for that, while integrating a cross-platform project and some basic VR features.

+**Warning** The current Wiki documentation is not up-to-date.
+I need to take some time to explain the different features and how to use them, but as no request were made, I'm not gonna do that as top prio.
+If you have any in question on how to use this tool, I'll be glad to answer you, just send me an email to arnaudbriche1994@gmail.com ! :)

 ## Description
-The repository you're currently on is linking the Framework to VR devices and give you access to some features often used in VR.
-It's an alternative to Libraries like VRTK, apart from the fact that this repository is still a work in progress.
+The repository you're currently is a Crossfplatform, Lightweight VR framework giving you access to some basic features often used in VR.
+It's an alternative to Libraries like VRTK, that was way too big for me when I first used it.
 Numerous tools and scripts will come in the future, as well as other device supports.

 The supported devices for now are :
 - The HTC Vive
 - The Microsoft Mixed Reality Headset
 - The Oculus Rift with Touch Controllers
+- The Oculus GO
-- The Oculus GO and Gear VR
+- The Gear VR
+- The Oculus Quest
 - A VR Simulator (only recommended for debug)

 ## Libraries Required
 To use this Framework, you gonna need to import the following stuffs :
-- **Unity3D 2018.2 or later** : Required to be able to use the ECS Hybrid System.
+- **Unity3D 2018.1 or later** : Required to be able to use the ECS Hybrid System.
+An error occur in the Haptic Systems in 2019.x, you just need to change the IsInvalid parameter to isInvalid (Thanks Unity for this lovely change).
-- **Oculus Integration** : You can find it on the [Unity Asset Store](https://assetstore.unity.com/packages/tools/integration/oculus-integration-82022) and can only import the basic scripts from Oculus (No need for the textures, models, materials, or Interaction System for example).
+- **Oculus Integration** : You can find it in the Package Manager from Unity.
-- **SteamVR 1.2.3** : For now you need to use the deprecated version of SteamVR, that you can find on [their Github Releases Page](https://github.com/ValveSoftware/steamvr_unity_plugin/releases/tag/1.2.3).
-This will be updated in the next weeks.
-You can as well only import the Core Scripts from SteamVR, and uncheck the materials, models, Texture, Interaction System, LongBow, ...
-- **The Entities Package** : You can find it in the Package Manager offered by Unity3D (in Unity, Tab Window>Package Manager, in the Packages Window : All > Entities > Install)
+- **SteamVR 1.2.3** : You can find it in the Package Manager from Unity.
-- **The Incremental Compiler** : You can find it in the Package Manager offered by Unity3D (in Unity, Tab Window>Package Manager, in the Packages Window : All > IncrementalCompiler > Install)
+- **The Entities Package 0.0.12-Preview.21** : You can find it in the Package Manager from Unity (in Unity, Tab Window > Package Manager, in the Packages Window click on Advanced > Show Preview Packages, and then : All Packages > Entities 0.0.12-preview.21 > Install).
+I need to update the systems, as for now the project is only working with an old version of this package.
-- **VR Support** : In the Player Settings Window (Edit > Project Settings > Player), go to the last tab called XR Settings, set the Virtual Reality Supported toggle to true, and has the Oculus, OpenVR and None SDKs to the list.
+- **VR Support** : In the Player Settings Window (Edit > Project Settings > Player), go to the last tab called XR Settings, set the Virtual Reality Supported toggle to true, and add the Oculus, OpenVR and None SDKs to the list.
-- **Scripting Runtime Version** : Finally, still in the Player Settings Window, go to the Other Settings tab and set the Scripting Runtime version to .NET 4.x Equivalent.
+- **Scripting Runtime Version** : This one is normally set by default in the last versions of Unity, but we never know :  still in the Player Settings Window, go to the Other Settings tab and set the Scripting Runtime version to .NET 4.x Equivalent.

 ### Oculus GO and Gear VR Specifities
-If you need to build for Oculus GO or Gear VR, you need as well to download the Android Building support (File > Build Settings > Android) and to switch the platform to Android.
+If you need to build for Oculus GO, Gear VR or Oculus Quest, you need as well to download the Android Building support (File > Build Settings > Android) and to switch the platform to Android.

 Once all of that is done, **Restart your project so everything can be recompiled !**